dotnet/EntityFramework.Docs/entity-framework/core/modeling/inheritance.md

 > [!NOTE]
 > If the primary key constraint is renamed the new name will be applied to all the tables mapped to the hierarchy, future EF versions will allow renaming the constraint only for a particular table when [issue 19970](https://github.com/dotnet/efcore/issues/19970) is fixed.

-If you are employing bulk configuration you can retrieve the column name for a specific table by calling `GetColumnType`.
+If you are employing bulk configuration you can retrieve the column name for a specific table by calling <xref:Microsoft.EntityFrameworkCore.RelationalPropertyExtensions.GetColumnName>.

 [!code-csharp[Main](../../../samples/core/Modeling/FluentAPI/TPTConfiguration.cs?name=Metadata&highlight=10)]